 One and the other choir seemed to me so quick and keen to say “Amen” that they showed clearly how they longed for their dead bodies— not only for themselves, perhaps, but for their mothers, fathers, and for others dear to them before they were eternal flames.

 The idea that love is an embodied experience is built into the story of the transcendent principle taking human form in order to be born as the son, not just of God, but, as we saw earlier, of Mary.
+The special role of mothers is captured in the stunning use of “mamme”, and in the remarkable rhyme of “mamme” (64) — word of the flesh — with “fiamme” (66) — word of the spirit.

 A third circle of souls now forms around the two that we have already encountered, thus completing the Trinitarian resonances of this heaven.
 These souls will not be named, and Dante transitions to the heaven of Mars in Paradiso 14.83-84.

 The heaven of Mars feels very different, right from the start.
-It is ruddy in color, the color of blood; the language is colored as well, with a kind of military zeal; and the pilgrim is stunned by the sight of a celestial cross in which Christ is flashing: “’n quella croce lampeggiava Cristo” (Par.
+It is ruddy in color, the color of blood; the language is colored as well, with a kind of military zeal; and the pilgrim is overwhelmed by the sight of a celestial cross in which Christ is flashing: “’n quella croce lampeggiava Cristo” (Par.
 14.104).

 There are very few crosses in the Commedia.
-Now that we have finally come upon a cross, and a context—the heaven of Mars—that genuinely reflects Crusade ideology, we are in a position to reflect upon the gross distortion of the attached image.
+Now that we have finally come upon a cross, and a context — the heaven of Mars — that genuinely reflects Crusade ideology, we are in a position to reflect upon the gross distortion of the attached image.
 This is the figure of “Dante” (a Crusader at the siege of Acre in 1181) as imagined in the recent video game, with a bloody cross sutured to his flesh.